- About Extension

 Social Media is Today's Word of Mouth

-After working as the marketing director for a local company, James went out on my own and started his own web development business.
-As that business grew, their clientele also grew and their small web design firm grew up into a full branding agency, now known as Pneuma33.
+After working as the marketing director for a local company, James went out on his own and started a web development business.
+As that business grew, his clientele also grew and his small web design firm developed into a full branding agency, now known as Pneuma33.
 Their team specializes in brand development, logo design, tagline creation, graphic design, web development, video, photography, search engine marketing, print material and creative campaigns.
-Pneuma33 believes that everyone has gifts and passions, and if their team of talented creatives are able to come alongside you and express those passions to the world, then it can become something tremendously powerful.
+Pneuma33 believes that everyone has gifts and passions, and when their talented creatives are able to come alongside you and express those passions to the world, than you can have tremendous impact and influence.